 Over the last two years, many of us have focused more on our health and wellbeing.
 It’s never too late to strengthen your health as doing this will allow you to enjoy more of your passions and have a greater post-career purpose.

-Many purpose-built retirement villages and communities now place a huge focus on offering amenities that are aimed at improving your health and wellbeing in later life – from wellness spas to creative exercise classes.
+Many purpose-built retirement villages, communities and warden controlled housing now place a huge focus on offering amenities that are aimed at improving your health and wellbeing in later life – from wellness spas to creative exercise classes for over 60s.
+There are even a number of retirement villages by the sea.

 As we mentioned earlier, recent research from the ONS has revealed shocking inequality amongst pensions across the UK.
 As a result of inflation and the rising cost of living, one-third of UK employees are expected to not have any pension provision beyond state pension when they retire.